 Multiple rainchecks can be redeemed in a transaction.

-A single raincheck redemption barcode is applied to only one item in the transaction.
+A single raincheck redemption barcode is applied to only one item in the transaction and cannot be applied to item with quantity greater than 1.

 When a raincheck redemption is applied to an item in the transaction, the system applies the raincheck price from the barcode as a Price Override: